cliftoncallender/minimal/_pages/compositions/1997-06-15-reflectionsonthenatureoflight.md

 title: reflections on the nature of light
 instrumentation: solo piano
 score: reflectionsonthenatureoflight.pdf
-performance: Performed by Donald Berman at the [2013 FSU Festival of New Music](http://fsufnm.github.io). changed
+performance: Performed by Donald Berman at the [2013 FSU Festival of New Music](http://fsufnm.github.io).
 categories: composition
-soundcloud-id: 47580057
+soundcloud-playlist-id: 47580057
 ---